19balazs86/PlayingWithMongoDB/README.md

 # Playing with MongoDB

-This is a .NET application that serves as a playground to try out MongoDB.
-The example provides a subtle insight into MongoDB.
+This is a .NET console application that serves as a playground to try out MongoDB.

 #### Resources